department-of-veterans-affairs/va.gov-team/products/find-va-forms-redesign/find-va-form-use-cases.md

 Link to product outline: [Form Detail Landing Page product outline](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/find-va-forms-redesign/form-detail-landing-pages/form-detail-product-outline.md)

 ### Use Case A
-#### Minimum custom form data
+#### Search for form that has minimum custom form data

 * **Description:**
   - When a form page has the minimum custom data added in Drupal.
 Mockup shows the basic version of a form detail landing page with:
     - data that's coming from the source VA forms database
     - the minimum custom data (Related to field)
-    - the standard set of "helpful links."
+    - the standard set of "helpful links.

 * **Link to designs:**
   - https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/find-va-forms-redesign/form-detail-landing-pages/final-docs#visual-mockups